madetech/clean-architecture/learn/README.md

 ## Values & Beliefs

-Clean Architecture works best when all programmers share the same mindset, or at the very least understand and apply it's mindset.
+Clean Architecture works best when all programmers share the same mindset, or at the very least understand and apply its mindset.

 In extension to the Agile manifesto, clean architecture's core values and beliefs can be summarized: